Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 <h3>3.3.0</h3>
 1. Faction System added.
 Now you can group villagers into factions and command all of the faction members at once. <br>
 2. Assign Items of many villager at once using Runik Kuchuk Commander.
 3. You can now upgrade villagers by interacting with the villagers and selecting the upgrade villagers option.
-It will select the best item from your inventory and use it to upgrade the villager.
+It will select the best item from your inventory and use it to upgrade the villager. <br>
+4. Removed Gold Drops for villagers.
+This is a choice I made to make recruiting the right villager important.

 <h3>3.2.0</h3>
 1. Villagers learnt repairing skill.
 1st iteration. <br>